FAQ

 If you are not sure whether the course is full or whether it is not offered we recommend that you check your classes on the actual class schedule at classes.uoregon.edu.
 Most students find courses through Duck Web’s “Search for Open Classes” function.
 If a course is full, it will not show up in your search results.

 One final note: departments often make changes to their course offerings.
 They sometimes have to add classes or change class times.
 They sometimes have to cancel classes.
-Journalism is not an exception.
+The SOJC is no exception.
 Our schedule changes even after registration has begun.
 The all-important course you need may be added to the schedule at the last minute.
 Or seats may be added to a full section.
 So keep checking.

 Variable credit courses are courses that can be taken for a range of credits.
 The more credits you register for, the more work you do for the course.
 Variable credit courses are often independent study courses.
 However, some departments do offer academic courses that are variable credit.